StavC/WaCSim/doc/getting_started.rst

 ===============
 Getting Started
 ===============
-To run an experiment with DHALSIM the following files are required:
+To run an experiment with WaCSim the following files are required:

 * `EPANET Network .INP File`_
-* DHALSIM Experiment Config File
+* WaC Experiment Config File
-* DHALSIM PLC Config File
+* WaCSim PLC Config File

-While these are the required files to run a DHALSIM simulation, other configuration and data files can be included.
+While these are the required files to run a WaCSim simulation, other configuration and data files can be included.
 However, because they are optional they will not be used in the Getting Started examples and instead one should refer to the `Config File Documentation`_ section for how and when to use them.
 These files include:

 * Per Scada & Per PLC Configuration File
 * Initial Tank Data .CSV file